 The best part of all – installation is as easy as placing them into the ground!
 The stakes emit about 3 seconds of low frequency pulses every half-minute.
 The pulses penetrate through the soil and act as a huge deterrent to the pests that cannot stand the sounds and vibration of the pulse.

 Each brand is a little different for coverage, but in general, each stake will cover a 25 to 50 foot radius of where it is placed.
-We use the MAGIC CAT Solar Mole Repellent brand, which covers right around 40 feet.
+We use the Solar Mole Repellent, Ultrasonic & Solar Powered Gopher Repellent, which covers right around 40 feet.
 They have been incredibly effective in keeping the moles away from areas we are trying to protect.

 Castor Beans / Oil And Spray – How To Keep Moles Out Of Your Yard Naturally